habedi/template-racket-project/README.md

 ### Platform Compatibility

-This template should work on most Unix-like environments (like GNU/Linux distributions, BSDs, and macOS), albeit with some minor modifications.
+This template is primarily intended for Debian-based GNU/Linux systems.
+However, with some adjustments,
-Windows users might need a Unix-like environment (such as WSL, MSYS2, or Cygwin) to use this template.
+it should work on other platforms too.

 ### Contributing